Choosing leather for shoes

 Insoles

 The insole is the core of the shoe.
 Thick, vegetable tanned calf should do the trick, between 11 and 14 oz depending on the desired result.
-I’ve used 12-13 oz veg tan from Tärnsjö Garveri, 11 oz Italian dorsal and 12-13 oz veg tanned butt (durable, but also very difficult to work with due to its hard temper).
+I’ve used a multitude of options, including 12-13 oz veg tan from Tärnsjö Garveri, 11 oz Italian dorsal and 12-13 oz veg tanned butt (durable, but also very difficult to work with due to its hard temper).
 My favorite thus far (and coincidentally the most expensive) is 7-9 iron buffed insole shoulder from J&FJ Baker, shown below.
+If you can get a hold of such a leather (or similar), I highly recommend it.

 Outsoles

 Thick ol’ hard tempered veg tan, around 12 oz.
 For leather sole shoes, I most often use 9 iron (equivalent to 12 oz) J. Rendenbach outsoles.
-(Or at least I used to, before they shut down production and sold the recipe to Kilger.
-Waiting for JR by Kilger to become available.)
 It’s of course possible to go both up or down in thickness, depending on preference.

 Heel lifts